 - Compass Rose Stickers

-It’s basically a clipboard for making notes and holding paperwork whilst you’re in the air.
-An A5 sized knee board is sufficient.
+A Pilot Kneeboard is basically a specialist clipboard for making notes and holding paperwork while you’re in the air.
+An A5 sized knee board is most practical.

-A knee board is optional for the PPL because there isn’t a great deal of writing.
+A Kneeboard is arguably optional for the PPL because there isn’t a great deal of writing required.
 For example, you don’t need to write down a pressure setting to read off to an airport because it’s set (by you) on the Altimeter.
 You only need to really remember the ATIS Information Identifier.
 For taxiing its usually obvious — via Alpha, Charlie or Grass, etc. You will need to identify the surface wind, but in the early lessons this won’t matter to you.

 High Viz is short for “High Visibility”.
 These fluorescent yellow jackets/vests comply with the European standard for Class 1 safety wear.
 They usually have two reflective bands across the torso, and brace straps across each shoulder.

-You don’t need to buy books or guides at the beginning of your PPL unless you’re taking an intensive course.
+You don’t need to buy books or guides at the beginning of your PPL(A) unless you’re taking an intensive course.

-It’s not advisable to buy an entire set of guides in one go because the PPL syllabus changes so frequently.
-You’re best off waiting it out and buying the specific books you need as and when you’re studying each subject.
+It’s not advisable to buy an entire set of guides in one go because the PPL syllabus changes from tie to time.
+You’re best off waiting it out and buying the specific books as and when you’re studying each subject.

 A pre-flight checklist is a list of tasks that should be performed by pilots and aircrew prior to takeoff.
 Its purpose is to improve flight safety by ensuring that no important tasks are forgotten.
 Checklists are different for every plane.

-You need a checklist — but you often don’t need to buy them.
-Your club/airfield tends to supply them to students free of charge (or included in their fee).
+You need a checklist — but you often don’t need to buy one.
+Schools/airfields tend to supply them to students free of charge (or included in their fee).

-To keep costs down stick with the necessary flight equipment listed in this article, and upgrade to other items whenever you’re ready.
+To keep costs down, stick with the necessary flight equipment listed in this article, and upgrade to other items whenever you’re ready.